-- i.
-In addition to other plans and studies, Policy 16.1.6 of the Newmarket Official Plan requires a Concept Site Plan and a Streetscape and Landscape Plan as part of a complete application.
-Within the Old Main Street Neighbourhood, these plans shall include, where appropriate: - a context plan that demonstrates the compatibility of the development within the surrounding context; - a lotting plan that delineates and dimensions the development within each development block; - a description and illustrations of the build-out for every phase of the development; - d. proposed density and massing of buildings for individual buildings as well as each development block; - e. access and circulation plan for pedestrians, vehicles and cyclists;

-- f. proposed streetscape improvements; - g. locations and conceptual design of any open spaces.
+- Policy 16.1.6 of the Newmarket Official Plan requires a Concept Site Plan and a Streetscape and Landscape Plan as part of a complete application.
+Within the Old Main Street Neighbourhood, these plans shall include, where appropriate: - a context plan that demonstrates the compatibility of the development within the surrounding context; - a lotting plan that delineates and dimensions the development within each development block; - c. a description and illustrations of the build-out for every phase of the development; - proposed density and massing of buildings for individual buildings as well as each development block; - e. access and circulation plan for pedestrians, vehicles and cyclists; - f. proposed streetscape improvements; and - g. locations and conceptual design of any open spaces.